AXAradhya/Windows10_and_Microsoft365/README.txt

 You are at the right Place...........

 ~ HOW TO DOWNLOAD WINDOWS 10 ~
-STEP 1: Download the file named " Media Creation tool " from Repository or FROM LINK -->> https://github.com/AXAradhya/Windows10_and_Microsoft365/blob/main/MediaCreationTool21H1.exe
-STEP 2: It's Easy follow the steps and Download windows.
+STEP 1: Download the file named " Media Creation tool " from Repository STEP 2: It's Easy follow the steps and Download windows.

 ~ACTIVATING WINDOWS 10 PRO!